 When owning an IRA, the owner has to start taking required minimum withdrawals (RMD's) at age 72 and pay state and federal income taxes on those withdrawals.
 With the passage of the SECURE Act, the IRS now requires most non-spouse beneficiaries (including children) to take the RMD's over a ten year period, instead of allowing for the RMD's to be "stretched out" over the beneficiary's life expectancy under the old rules.
 This creates more income tax to be paid on the IRA early on and less opportunity for the beneficiary to benefit from tax-deferred growth.

-We know you may have more questions about this type of trust.
 To find out if an IRA Inheritance Trust® is right for you, call us at 870-275-4304 or book an appointment here.